simonaertssen/MIT-6.172-Performance-Engineering-of-Software-Systems/Project 1 - Bit Hacks/README.md

         y = bitarray[nxt]
     }

 After some testing it became clear that a left shift was preventing this algorithm from working correctly.
-A right shift was needed by removing the `-` from the modulo in the `bitarray_rotate` wrapper.
+A right shift was needed by removing the `-` from the modulo in the `bitarray_rotate` wrapper, and now it seems to work.
 However, not all tests were passed!
-Let us take a look:
+Let us take a look.

+### Failed tests in the cyclic approach
+It seems like all tests with more than 8 bytes fail